tynnienjambi/pitches/README.md

 # ONE-MINUTE APPLICATION
 Python 3.6 Application

-## By Caroline Mumo
+## By Tinisha Kamau

 ## Description of the application
-This application allows users to post pitches in any of the category and also
+Its an application that allows users to post pitches in any of the category and also

 ## Project setup instructions
-You can install this app by cloning the repository from this link https://github.com/carolmbithe/Pitch.git
+You can install this app by cloning the repository from this link https://github.com/tynnienjambi/Pitches.git

 ## Known Bugs
 There are no known bugs so far,everything is working.